Northeastern-Electric-Racing/Argos/README.md

 ## Production

+### Quick start shortcuts

+The `scylla.sh` can be used on POSIX compliant OSes to quickly get up and running without worrying about profiles.
+Its syntax is `./scylla.sh <profile> <cmd>` where profile could be router, tpu, scylla-dev, or client-dev and the cmd is the normal argument passed into docker compose, such as `up -d` to start the process and fork to background.  **Make sure to `down` with the same profile that you used `up` with!**

+### Customizing and more info

 The base docker compose (`compose.yml`) contains some important features to note.
 However, it is useless standalone.
 Please read the profile customization selection below before using the base compose.
 - It matches the number of CPUs as the router to roughly simulate router CPU (your CPU is still faster)
 - It persists the database between `down` commands via a volume called `argos_db-data`.
 Delete it with `docker volume rm argos_db-data` to start with a new database next `up`.